Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/rsa/Refactor-ASIS-quals-2023.md

 <br>
 <br>

-Frist find a multiple of phi and use that to factor n.
+First find a multiple of phi and use that to factor n.

 <br>